Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 Recognizing the significance of green spaces in urban contexts, MusgoSublime (MS) is working to effectively manage these spaces.
 However, they encounter some obstacles when it comes to efficiently organizing, building, and sustaining urban green spaces.

-Therefore, MS has adopted this Software that serves as a comprehensive solution to the innumerable challenges encountered by this organization and others involved in similar endeavors.
+Therefore, MS has adopted this Software that serves as a comprehensive solution to the innumerable challenges encountered by this organization and others involved in similar endeavours.

 This manual is designed to provide you with all the necessary information to effectively utilize the application to manage green spaces for collective use in urban environments.